Tsk1001/doc/GLOSSARY.md

-# Account Public Id
+# Account Public ID
-It is an unique identifier that is used to define the accounts inside the system.
+It is a unique identifier that is used to define the accounts inside the system.

 # Advertiser
 Is the APPs owner who is looking to promote his applications and pays publishers for sending traffic to their APPs to purchase, lead generation or installs.

-# Advertising campaign
+# Advertising Campaign
 Is an advertising message about the app, which is promoting by publishers.
 Advertising campaigns can have several targetings and each targeting have only one price.

 # Application or APP
 It is a mobile or desktop application that will be promoted.

-# Application offer
+# Application Offer
-It is an offer from the advertiser, where he put all information about the APP and how he want to advertise it.
+It is an offer from the advertiser, where he put all information about the APP and on what conditions does he want to advertise it.

-#Application public Id
+#Application Public ID
 It is an identifier, which is used between the stages of the transaction

-#Campaign performance
+#Campaign Performance
 It is a report of productivity of the advertising

-#Company accounts
+#Company Accounts
 It is the main source, from which begin the interaction with our system, where you could manage setting.
 In company account is collected all data about company.

 #Default redirect URL